VUMC-VMAC/GWAS_QC/README.md

 - File with sex for the dataset (used in the pre-imputation part 1 step)
   - Note that this *must* include every sample that is in the imputation files to be able to update FID/IID and sex correctly as well as to merge in the genotype data correctly.
 - Files to convert variant ids back to rs number
-- Subset-specific files (note that these are supplied as comma-separated to the appropriate flag):
+- Subset-specific files (comma-separated, in the same order, with no spaces):
 	- Lists of samples for the initial sample subsetting
+	- Labels for each subset
 	- File stem to the final autosomal plink file set (with PC outliers removed)

 In order to run X chromosome post-imputation QC, run a command similar to the following: